carteakey/carteakey.dev/src/posts/2022-10-30-building-mesa-vaapi-fedora.md

 ---
 title: Building Mesa (with VA-API) on Fedora from Source.
-description: Get back HW accelerated video playback on Fedora.
+description: Get back HW accelerated playback on Fedora.
 date: 2022-10-30
 tags:
   - Fedora